-The type of spare in your vehicle makes a difference in how long and how far you should drive before buying a new tire.
+Nowadays, spare tires should never be a permanent replacement, begging the question, how long can you really drive on a spare tire?
+The type of spare tire in your vehicle makes a difference in how long and how far you can drive before fixing your tire or buying a new tire.

 How Long Can You Drive on a Space-Saver/Donut Spare Tire?